 If you have any information regarding this work and rights to it, please contact email@example.com

 Sol LeWitt (American, 1928-2007).
 Drinking Glass, One of a Set of Four, 2002.
 Glass, 5 x 3 3/8 x 3 3/8 in.
 (12.7 x 8.6 x 8.6 cm).
 Brooklyn Museum, H. Randolph Lever Fund, 2003.56.4.
 Creative Commons-BY (Photo: Brooklyn Museum, 2003.56.4.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Colorless glass drinking glass with etched decoration.
-General cylindrical shape with thick base, widens toward mouth; decorated with allover serpentine lines (spaced about 1/4" apart) from top to bottom edge.
+General cylindrical shape with thick base, widens toward mouth; decorated with allover grid pattern of horizontal, vertical, and diagonal lines; pattern also covers underside of base.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome

 any additional information you might have.